-In Q3, DOT signed the Memorandum of Understanding for the One Federal Decision and identified four major infrastructure projects as defined in EO 13807.
-In addition, we anticipate at least one additional major infrastructure project in the next quarter.
+In Q1 and Q2, DOT has been working with CEQ and OMB on preparing the Memorandum of Understanding for the One Federal Decision.
 DOT will continue to work with CEQ and other agencies to establish best practices so that the review process can be as efficient as possible while still improving environmental and community outcomes.